zephraph/goalie/README.md

 ## Installation

-1. Ensure you have Deno 2.4+ installed
+1. Ensure you have mise installed
 2. Clone this repository
+3. Run `mise install` to download dependencies
-3. Run `deno task build` to compile the binary
+3. Run `mise run build` to compile the binary

 ## Usage